jamro/bar101/bar101-infra/README.md

 3. Build process compiles and optimized assets
 4. Deployment uploads files to `bar101.jmrlab.com` S3 bucket (voiceovers must be manually uploaded to `cdn-bar101.jmrlab.com` S3 bucket - too many files to sync automatically)

+### Why Cost Protection?

+This cost protection system was specifically designed for Bar101 as a **hobby project** where keeping operational costs predictable and minimal is essential.

+### How It Works
+1. **CloudWatch Metrics**: Monitors `BytesDownloaded` from the CDN bucket with 24-hour rolling windows
+2. **Alarms**: Warning at 80% and blocking at 100% of daily limit
+3. **Lambda Function**: Automatically blocks/unblocks S3 access based on usage
+4. **Automatic Access Restoration**: Restores access when cost is back below threshold
+5. **SNS Notifications**: Email alerts for all usage events and status changes

 # Installation